-Typically, operational decisions in any business are of the following types
+Typically, operational decisions in any business are of the following types:

-1) Pricing – Go to any retail store and you will find customers haggling on price.
+1) Pricing – Go to any retail store and you will find customers haggling over price.
 Now, if the owner was himself involved in such operational decisions, the firm would go down the drain soon.
 Instead, the owner or the manager gives price levels and margin levels which are to be maintained and hence the decision is made by the employee.

 3) Promotions – Promotions involve a lot of operating decisions, like how to promote the product, and which areas or mediums will give the best ROI after promotions.
-Similarly, getting the promotional material ready and ensuring that the promotions are done properly in the market are all operational decisions which are to be taken from time to time.
+Similarly, getting the promotional material ready and ensuring that the promotions are done properly in the market are all operational decisions that are to be taken from time to time.

 - Maintaining Inventory